UMLCloudComputing/UMLCloudComputing.github.io/docs/projects/rowdybot/Step 0: Contribution Guide.md

 #### Style Guide
 - Use clear, concise, and conventional commit messages.
 Commit messages should follow this specification https://www.conventionalcommits.org/en/v1.0.0/
 - Follow the best software development practices and write clean, maintainable code.
-- For ReactJS, follow this style guide: <https://dev.to/abrahamlawson/react-style-guide-24pp>.
+- For ReactJS, follow this style guide: [React Style Guide](https://dev.to/abrahamlawson/react-style-guide-24pp).
 Except use indendantation of 4 spaces instead of 2.

 ### Step 4: Create a Pull Request
 Go to the GitHub repository page and click on the "Pull request" button.
 Select your branch and provide a detailed description of your changes.
 Explain why your changes should be merged into the main branch.